 On May 23, 2023, the EPA published its latest proposed rule containing five separate actions under Section 111 of the CAA addressing GHG emissions from fossil fuel-fired electric generating units.
-The proposed rule received more than 8,000 comments and is expected to be finalized by the EPA in 2024.
-Depending on the finalized rule, the requirements could potentially: (i) facilitate more environmental regulation at the state level to regulate existing power plant GHG emissions; (ii) impact the demand for renewable energy at the state level; or (iii) disrupt the current balance between federal and state regulatory authority to regulate GHG emissions in ways not yet understood.
+On April 25, 2024, the EPA finalized four new rules imposing tougher standards related to GHG and mercury emissions from power plants, wastewater discharged from such plants and the storage and management of coal ash.
+A legal challenge to the finalized rules was filed by a group of 25 Attorneys General and is now pending in U.S. Federal Court.
+Depending on the final outcome of this legal challenge, the EPA's new tougher standards could potentially: (i) facilitate more environmental regulation at the state level to regulate existing power plant GHG emissions; (ii) impact the demand for renewable energy at the state level; or (iii) disrupt the current balance between federal and state regulatory authority to regulate GHG emissions in ways not yet understood.
+Additionally, the new Administration has begun to roll back or eliminate many policies and funding initiatives relating to climate- and renewable-energy.
 Over time, this may impact the demand for Travelers insurance products and services related to renewable energy in the United States.